jamlo/jmeter-bosh-release/README.md

 * Horizontally scale your JMeter&trade; load/stress tests with the power of BOSH.
 * Deploy onto multiple IaaS offerings (wherever BOSH can be deployed: AWS, Microsoft Azure, Google Compute Engine, OpenStack, etc).
 * Distribute the source traffic of your load tests across multiple regions and IaaS.
+* Easily create JMeter&trade; tests plans, or supply a pre-built test plan.
 * Tune the JVM options for JMeter&trade; from your BOSH deployment manifest (no VM SSHing is needed).
-* The load/stress tests results will be automatically downloaded to your local machine (optional dashboard can be generated).
+* Download test results directly to your local machine (optional dashboard can be generated).
 * Offered in 2 modes: [`Storm`](#1--storm) and [`Tornado`](#2--tornado) modes.

 ## Modes: